 - Medical supplies and equipment related to the testing, diagnosis and treatment of COVID-19;

-- Supplies and equipment necessary for community safety, sanitation and prevention of community transmission of COVID-19, such as masks, gloves, hand sanitizer, soap and disinfectants; and
+- Supplies and equipment necessary for community safety, sanitation and prevention of community transmission of COVID-19, such as masks, gloves, hand sanitizer, soap and disinfectants;

-- Livestock and livestock feed.
+- Livestock and livestock feed;

-- Food and other grocery items for emergency restocking of stores;
+- Food, paper products and other groceries for emergency restocking of distribution centers or stores.

 Additionally, all crash reporting requirements remain in full effect, as do the requirements for controlled substance and alcohol testing, commercial driver’s licenses, insurance, hazardous materials, size and weight, and any other portion of the regulations not specifically exempted under 49 CFR § 390.23.